SpencerDawkins/quic-multipath-scheduling/draft-dawkins-quic-multipath-selection.md

 {{I-D.bonaventure-iccrg-schedulers}} has also been submitted to the Internet Congestion Control Research Group {{ICCRG-charter}} in the Internet Research Task Force.
 It contains specific proposals for implementing some multipath schedulers, and includes some discussion of path selection relevant to this document.

+One point of confusion in QUIC working group discussions was that the various proposals (also using Multipath TCP {{RFC8684}}, so not all proposals were QUIC-specific) discussed in working group meetings and on the QUIC mailing list were from various proponents who weren't solving the same problem.
+This meant that no two of the use cases presented at the QUIC working group virtual interim on QUIC Multipath {{QUIC-interim-20-10}} were relying on the same strategies.

-{{I-D.dawkins-quic-what-to-do-with-multipath}} was intended to summarize, at a high level, various proposals for the use of multipath capabilities in QUIC, both inside the IETF and outside the IETF, in order to identify elements that were common across proposals.
+It seemed useful to collect the path selection strategies described in those proposals, to look for common elements, and to write them down in one place, to allow more focused discussion. {{I-D.dawkins-quic-what-to-do-with-multipath}} was intended to summarize, at a high level, various proposals for the use of multipath capabilities in QUIC, both inside the IETF and outside the IETF, in order to identify elements that were common across proposals.
+This draft tries to describe the impact of these various strategies on potential QUIC Multipath extensions.

-One element that is certainly worth considering is whether the usages being proposed for QUIC over multiple paths can be satisfied using a small number of "building block" strategies.
+One element that is certainly worth considering is whether the path selection strategies that have been proposed can be satisfied using a small number of "building block" strategies.

 #Overview of Proposed Path Selection Strategies {#strategies}

-One point of confusion in QUIC working group discussions was that various proposals (dating back to the use of Multipath TCP {{RFC8684}}, so not all QUIC-specific proposals) discussed in working group meetings and on the QUIC mailing list were from various proponents who weren't solving the same problem, so no two of the use cases presented at the QUIC working group virtual interim on Multipath {{QUIC-interim-20-10}} were relying on the same strategies.

 The following strategies were discussed at {{QUIC-interim-20-10}}, and afterwards on the QUIC mailing list.
 These are summarized in this section, are described in more detail in {{I-D.dawkins-quic-what-to-do-with-multipath}}, and are attributed to various proposals in that document.